Paakwesi21/Paakwesi21/README.md

 - 👋 Hi, I’m @Paakwesi21
 - 👀 I’m interested in sql, Html, css, javaScript, python and cloud computing
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on web design,
+- 💞️ I’m looking to collaborate on web design and software engineering
 - 📫 How to reach me at kwesiglory@gmail.com

 <!---